 So what gives?

-What is it about Amway that has drawn untold millions of regular folks into its vortex for 60 years now?
+What is it about Amway that has drawn untold millions of regular folks into its vortex for an astonishing 60 years now?

 Headquartered in Ada, Michigan, Amway is an MLM company who sells health, wellness, beauty, nutrition, and home care products to the masses.